 The entire sign-up process takes just a few minutes.

 Also, keep in mind that live betting makes it possible to place bets all throughout the game.
 There will be updated game lines (moneylines, spreads, totals), as well as a ton of in-the-moment props to consider (eg. Will the Chiefs make this first down, Yes or No?).
-We recommend downloading a sportsbook app like DraftKings to your phone or tablet to take full advantage of Super Bowl live betting.
+We recommend downloading a sportsbook app like DraftKings to your phone or tablet to take full advantage of Super Bowl live bets.

 For the best-of-both-worlds approach, place some props that you like before kickoff and keep some money aside for appealing props that come up throughout the game.